 In Walsh’s filmography, High Sierra will forever be regarded as the superior film.
 And in 1949, Walsh also directed his masterpiece White Heat, so Colorado Territory suffers by comparison in that department too.
 (Virginia Mayo is also in White Heat, and her role in that film is a lot meaner and juicier.)

 One of the problems with remakes is that no matter how good they are, it’s nearly impossible to lose yourself in them if you’ve seen the original film, since they constantly evoke it.
-I like Joel McCrea and thinks he’s a great actor, especially in westerns.
+I like Joel McCrea and think he’s a great actor, especially in westerns.
 But he lacks the nastiness and cynicism Bogart had in High Sierra, which made his more human side stand out in such sharp relief.

 On the other hand, when a remake differs from its source material, it can make certain scenes even more shocking and emotionally affecting than they would be on their own, since you’re really not expecting things to go down that way.
 Colorado Territory has a few bits like that, and it’s exciting and well-made enough to stand on its own.